 In 2010, Harris' reporting revealed that the blown-out BP oil well in the Gulf of Mexico was spewing out far more oil than asserted in the official estimates.
 That revelation led the federal government to make a more realistic assessment of the extent of the spill.

-In 2010, Harris' reporting uncovered that the blown-out BP oil well in the Gulf of Mexico was spewing out far more oil than asserted in the official estimates.
-He covered the United Nations climate negotiations, starting with the Earth Summit in Rio de Janeiro in 1992, followed by Kyoto in 1997 and Copenhagen in 2009.
+Harris covered climate change for decades.
+He reported from the United Nations climate negotiations, starting with the Earth Summit in Rio de Janeiro in 1992, and including Kyoto in 1997 and Copenhagen in 2009.
 Harris was a major contributor to NPR's award-winning 2007-2008 "Climate Connections" series.

 Over the course of his career, Harris has been the recipient of many prestigious awards.
 Those include the American Geophysical Union's 2013 Presidential Citation for Science and Society.
 He shared the 2009 National Academy of Sciences Communication Award and was a finalist again in 2011.
 In 2002, Harris was elected an honorary member of Sigma Xi, the scientific research society.
 Harris shared a 1995 Peabody Award for investigative reporting on NPR about the tobacco industry.
 Since 1988, the American Association for the Advancement of Science has honored Harris three times with its science journalism award.